BMF (TV series)

-BMF (or Black Mafia Family) is an American crime drama television series, which follows the Black Mafia Family, a drug trafficking and money laundering organization.
+BMF (or Black Mafia Family) is an American crime drama television series created by Randy Huggins, which follows the Black Mafia Family, a drug trafficking and money laundering organization.
 The series premiered on September 26, 2021, on Starz.
 After the series premiere, the series was renewed for a second season which premiered on January 6, 2023.
-In January 2023, the series was renewed for a third season.
+In January 2023, the series was renewed for a third season, which premiered on March 1, 2024.
+In February 2024, ahead of the third season premiere, the series was renewed for a fourth season, which premiered on June 6, 2025.
+In October 2025, the series was canceled after four seasons.

 Plot

 BMF is inspired by the true story of two brothers who rose from the decaying streets of southwest Detroit in the late 1980s and gave birth to one of the most influential crime families in the history of America.
 Demetrius "Big Meech" Flenory's charismatic leadership, Terry "Southwest T" Flenory's business acumen and the fraternal partnership's vision beyond the drug trade and into the world of hip hop would render the brothers iconic on a global level.
 Their unwavering belief in family loyalty would be the cornerstone of their partnership and the crux of their eventual estrangement.
-This is a story about love, betrayal, and thug-capitalism in the pursuit of the American dream.
+It has been described as a story about love, betrayal, and thug-capitalism in the pursuit of the American dream.